raspberrypilearning/comic-character/en/step_6.md

 But what happens if `alertMessage` is equal to an empty string?
 This means the condition is false!

-You want the HTML element stored in the constant `alertBox` to disappear because there is no validation message to show the user.
+You want the HTML element held in the constant `alertBox` to disappear because there is no validation message to show the user.
 This means there are no empty fields and the form can then be submitted.

 You can use an `else` statement to set a decision for this.